Skip to content

 TypeStats

-The TypeStats index keeps track of the total number of resources, and the number of changes to resources of a particular type at a particular point in time t.
-This statistic is used to populate the total count property in type listings and type history listings in case there are no filters applied.
+The TypeStats index keeps track of the total number of resources and the number of changes for each resource type at a given t.
+This is used to efficiently populate the total count in type-level search and history queries.

 SystemStats